SciSpike/recurrify/README.md

 ```
 // wihtout our modifier, 2 means February
-var sched1 = {schedules: [{M: [2]}]};
+var sched1 = {recurrences: [{M: [2]}]};

-cronicle.schedule(sched1).next(1, new Date(2013, 3, 21));
+cronicle.recurrence(sched1).next(1, new Date(2013, 3, 21));
 --> Sat, 01 Feb 2014 00:00:00 GMT

 // use our new modifier so that 2 now means March
 var sched = cronicle.parse.recur().customModifier('m', 2).month();

-next = cronicle.schedule(sched2).next(1, new Date(2013, 3, 21));
+next = cronicle.recurrence(sched2).next(1, new Date(2013, 3, 21));
 --> Sat, 01 Mar 2014 00:00:00 GMT
 ```

-## Occurrences
+## Time Slots
-Once a schedule has been defined, it can be used to calculate future and past occurrences of that schedule.
-An occurrence is a date that meets all of the constraints imposed by the schedule.
+Once a recurrence has been defined, it can be used to calculate future and past time slots of that recurrence.
+An time slot is a date that meets all of the constraints imposed by the recurrence.

-In order to improve performance, schedules are first compiled prior to occurrences being calculated.
-The compiled version of the schedule can be reused to find additional occurrences as needed.
+In order to improve performance, recurrences are first compiled prior to time slots being calculated.
+The compiled version of the recurrence can be reused to find additional time slots as needed.

-To compile a schedule, pass the schedule definition to `cronicle.schedule`.
+To compile a recurrence, pass the recurrence definition to `cronicle.recurrence`.

-`var sched = cronicle.schedule(schedule)`
+`var sched = cronicle.recurrence(recurrence)`

-**Tip** All schedule definitions are timezone agnostic.
-When you need to calculate occurrences, you can decide to perform the calculation using local time or UTC.
+**Tip** All recurrence definitions are timezone agnostic.
+When you need to calculate time slots, you can decide to perform the calculation using local time or UTC.

 ```
 // set cronicle to use UTC time (the default)